 The earliest mention of the Winesap apple was documented in 1917 where it was noted as a popular apple for use in cider production in the state of New Jersey.
 It is rumored to originally have come over from Europe as a seed but the exact heritage of this apple is currently unknown.
 In the past it was mainly used as a cider apple which, over time, discouraged growers from planting it since juice apples fetch a lower price at the market when compared to popular fresh eating varieties.
 However, with the recent resurgence of interest in heirloom varieties and cider blends, Winesaps have been popping up in an increasing number of orchards.

 This apple originated in Paris, Maine (Oxford County) around 1790.
 Black Oxford is not strongly flavored but has a good dense texture and a striking, deep purple color.
 Keep in mind, as is true for many older varieties, our Black Oxford trees tend to bear biennially, or every other year.

-This variety was found in the ancient Forest of Api in western France in 1628.
+This petite variety was found in the ancient Forest of Api in western France in 1628.
 Throughout its history this variety has been used for decoration and adornment.
 It was popularly used by ladies to mask unpleasant odors, hence the name Lady Apple.
 The fruits are small but with a good aromatic flavor.